 How to Update Manjaro Linux with Command Terminal

-To update your Manjaro Linux system with Pacman, open the terminal and execute the following command:
+For a standard update of your Manjaro Linux system using Pacman, open your terminal and execute the following command:

 sudo pacman -Syu

-This command will update all the packages installed on your system to their latest versions.
-It is recommended to run this command regularly to ensure your system is up-to-date and running smoothly.
+This command ensures that all installed packages are updated to their latest versions.
+It’s recommended to run this command regularly to maintain your system’s health and efficiency.

 sudo pacman -Syyu